pkardas/notes/books/nlp-book.md

 the bigger they were, the bigger they will be
 ```

 Number operator, eg.: `\1` allows to repeat matched group.
-So parenthesis operator not only allows to group but also store in a numbered registe.
+So parenthesis operator not only allows to group but also store in a numbered register.
 It is possible to disable register and use non-capturing group, eg.: `(:?some: a few) (people|cats) like some \1`.
 Famous chatbot ELIZA used a series of regular expressions substitutions.

 ```
 I'M (depressed|sad) -> I AM SORRY TO HEAR YOU ARE \1